Every year approximately 3.2 million animals are adopted from shelters in the United States. And…

 The Saint Bernard is another extremely large breed, best known perhaps for saving travelers from the cold.
 This breed is an excellent family member and affable friend.
 However, they bear the inherent orthopedic problems found in large breeds and have a propensity for bloat (just as the Great Dane and Rottweiler).
 Other risks for Saint Bernards include cancer, heart disease, skin ailments, and epilepsy.

-If you are a loving pet owner, click here to review pet insurance options available for your needs through the Texas Bar Private Insurance Exchange.
+If you are a loving pet owner, review the pet insurance options available for your needs as a benefit of your Bar membership.